louisho5/simple-cookie-bar/README.md

 ## Summary

-Simple Javascript plugin for generating a cookie bar easily
+Generate a simple cookie bar in one line of code

 ## Author